whittlbc/wat-py/README.md

 ```

 Running `app.py` will call the `do_something` function and pause code execution right after `c` is defined.
-An interactive console will appear, giving you access to all vars (both local and global) that `do_something` otherwise has
+An interactive console will appear, giving you access to all vars (both local and global) that `do_something` would
-access to at the time of the breakpoint.
+otherwise have access to at the time of the breakpoint.
 ```
 $ python app.py
 (wat Interactive Console)